JackPikatea/pikatea-documentation/docs/guide/controlling-a-smart-device.md

     4. save the script and run it.

 5. Configure Macropad
-    1. open Vial and asign one of the buttons to press the F24 key.
+    1. open Vial and assign one of the buttons to press the F24 key.
 This should activate the script

 That's it!
 Now when you press the F24 key, AHK will send a web request to the URL and IFTTT will toggle the device.